3bl3gamer/tg_history_dumper/README.md

 ## Peers

-Related users and chats are saved to `history/users` and `history/chats` respectively.
+Related users and chats (aka peers) are saved to `history/users` and `history/chats` respectively.
 Each file is JSON Lines with some basic user/chat data like id, usrname, first/lastname, title, etc.

-Lines are added not only when new peer is encountered but also when existing peer data (title for example) has changed from previous dump.
+Lines are added not only when new peer is encountered but also when existing peer data (title for example) has changed compared to previous dump.
 So same users/chats may appear multiple times there.
 The last record for each id is the most recent one.

+This applies only to users/chats *own* fields (name, phone, etc.).
+History messages are saved only once, edit/deletion is not detected.